Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/firmware-update-qubes.rst

 .. important::
    Please read the general `firmware update instructions`_ before!
-   Since for specifc versions there are limitations regarding what data is possible to migrate to the new version.
+   Since for specific versions there are limitations regarding what data is possible to migrate to the new version.

 .. _firmware update instructions: ./firmware-update.html